 - Online betting: Yes

 There was perhaps no one more excited about the launch of legal sports betting than Monmouth Park operator Dennis Drazin.
 The audacious CEO of Darby Development was readying sports betting at the struggling racetrack well ahead of the Supreme Court’s decision.
-His gamble paid off, as the Monmouth Park Sports Book by William Hill was ready to roll as soon as the gavel came down.
+His gamble paid off, as the Monmouth Park Sports Book by William Hill (now Caesars Sportsbook at Monmouth Park) was ready to roll as soon as the gavel came down.

 The June 14, 2018 launch generated a ton of publicity, and in our opinion, it was warranted, as this wasn’t a half-baked sports betting effort.
-Instead, the retail Will Hill book is well conceived (albeit quaint) and has proven a solid revenue generator for the state.
+Instead, the retail book formerly known as William Hill is well-conceived (albeit quaint) and has proven a solid revenue generator for the state.

 - Online betting: Yes